 To help get you started on building an emergency fund, I recommend doing the 30-Day Money Saving Challenge.
 This challenge will help you save nearly $500 in just 30 days!
 You can learn more about this challenge here.

 Increase Your Income

-Have you been trying to live more frugally by cutting back on your spending and still feel that you’re living on a bare bones budget?
+Have you been trying to live more frugally by cutting back on your spending and still feel that you’re living paycheck to paycheck?
 Chances are you don’t have a spending problem, but an income problem.
 I know none of us want to admit that our income is too low, however sometimes we just don’t make enough money to cover the cost of living.